 Through five programs, La Semilla works to build robust relationships and create empowering spaces for youth and families to grow and cook healthy and culturally-relevant food, create positive change, and foster connections among food, health, and local economies.
 One such program is Edible Education, which empowers youth to understand how food is grown, consumed, and impacts the vitality of our communities, ecosystems, and ancestral heritage.

 The CSC is supporting La Semilla to refresh its Edible Education program by applying a soil keeping lens.
-This ethos aims to deepen youth’s practical knowledge of how to care for the land while also providing them with a powerful metaphor and introduction to systems transformation.
+Grounding their capacity building in this ethos aims to deepen youth’s practical knowledge of how to care for the land while also providing them with a powerful metaphor and introduction to systems transformation.